Horizon-Private-Server/horizon-wiki/getting-online/pcsx2/RACONLINEBUILD.md

 # Using PCSX2 1.7.0 (R&C Online Build)

-This is a guide on how to configure atomic83's PCSX2 1.7.0 build created specifically for Ratchet Online.
+This is a guide on how to configure Atomic83's PCSX2 1.7.0 build created in fall 2021 specifically for Ratchet Online.

-_This guide is by DeathBySnowman, last revised 17 May 2022._

-If you would like to attempt to optimize online game performance/minimize lag/etc., you may want to try this beta build of PCSX2 1.7.0 that was created specifically for Ratchet and Clank Online.

 Set up as follows: